ErisApps/HitScoreVisualizer/HitScoreVisualizer/Config-Documentation.md

 ### "timeDependencyDecimalOffset"
 Which power of 10 to multiply the time dependence by

+### "doIntermediateUpdates"
+Disabling this only updates the score number once the note is cut and once the post swing score is done calculating; this slightly improves performance

+### "showMaxPostswingFirst"
+When the note is first cut, should the post swing score show the max rating before it finishes calculating

 ### "judgments"
 Order from highest threshold to lowest; the first matching judgment will be applied